-Nowadays, you can easily walk into the drug store and choose from a variety of at-home products for teeth whitening.
+Nowadays, you can easily walk into the drug store and choose from a variety of at-home products for teeth whitening, which we discussed more in our previous blog post.
 They might appear convenient and desirable, especially if you hope to see results quickly.
 However, a lot of people tend to misuse or overuse these products which according to Yasmin, can cause some not-so-desirable effects.

 “It ends up being a double-edged sword where people use kits for whitening that end up damaging their teeth in the process.”